azalty/dbd-autowiggle/README.md

 Post in Issues (https://github.com/rlevet/dbd-autowiggle/issues) and I will change a little the script for you.
 Also, be sure to check old releases to see if any is working for you.

+### What do I need to have?

+Nothing more is required.
+You only need to have Windows 7 or + and a keyboard that have the "F" and "F10" buttons.